- A.MENARINI IND.FARM.RIUN.Srl

 |Not known||Application site reaction, dry skin, burning sensation|

-The possibility of systemic adverse events with the application of Diclofenac Giuliani cannot be excluded if the preparation is used on large skin areas and for a prolonged period (see the Summary of Product Characteristics of systemic forms of diclofenac).
-Diclofenac Giuliani should only be applied to intact, non-diseased skin, and not to skin wounds or open lesions.
-It should not be allowed to come into contact with eyes or mucous membranes and should not be ingested.
-Diclofenac Giuliani can be used with non-occlusive bandages, but must not be used with an occlusive bandage that does not allow air to pass.
+The possibility of systemic adverse events with the application of Fastuadvance cannot be excluded if the preparation is used on large skin areas and for a prolonged period (see the Summary of Product Characteristics of systemic forms of diclofenac).
+Fastuadvance should only be applied to intact, non-diseased skin, and not to skin wounds or open lesions.
+It should not be allowed to come into contact with the eyes or mucous membranes and should not be ingested.
+Fastuadvance can be used with non-occlusive dressings, but should not be used with an occlusive dressing that does not allow air to pass.
 Patients should be advised to avoid exposure to sunlight or radiation from tanning lamps in order to reduce the incidence of photosensitivity.
 Discontinue treatment if skin rash develops after application of the product.
-Caution should be exercised when using Diclofenac Giuliani concomitantly with oral NSAIDs, as it may increase the incidence of systemic side effects (see section 4.5).
+Caution should be exercised when using Fastuadvance concomitantly with oral NSAIDs, as it may increase the incidence of systemic side effects (see section 4.5).
 Undesirable effects can be reduced by using the lowest effective dose for the shortest possible time.
-Bronchospasm can be aggravated in patients who have or have suffered in the past from bronchial asthma or allergic disease.
-Diclofenac Giuliani should be used with caution in patients who have a history of peptic ulcer, hepatic or renal insufficiency, haemorrhagic diathesis or inflammatory bowel disease, as isolated cases have been recorded following topical use of diclofenac.
-Diclofenac Giuliani contains propylene glycol which can cause skin irritation in some people.
-Diclofenac Giuliani contains peppermint essential oil which can cause allergic reactions.
+Bronchospasm can be aggravated in patients who suffer or have suffered in the past from bronchial asthma or allergic disease.
+Fastuadvance should be used with caution in patients who have a history of peptic ulcer, hepatic or renal insufficiency, haemorrhagic diathesis or inflammatory bowel disease, as isolated cases have been recorded following topical use of diclofenac.
+Fastuadvance contains propylene glycol which can cause skin irritation in some people.
+Fastuadvance contains peppermint essential oil which can cause allergic reactions.

 Store in the original packaging.

-Since the systemic absorption of diclofenac following a topical application of Diclofenac Giuliani is very low, interactions with other medicinal products are very unlikely.
+Since the systemic absorption of diclofenac following a topical application of Fastuadvance is very low, interactions with other medicinal products are very unlikely.
 Concomitant use of acetylsalicylic acid or other NSAIDs may increase the incidence of adverse reactions (see section 4.4).

 Each gram of solution contains 40 mg of diclofenac sodium.
 Excipients with known effects: 150 mg of propylene glycol (E1520) / gram of solution, 100 mg of soy lecithin / gram of solution.
 For the full list of excipients, see section 6.1.

-Isopropyl alcohol Soy lecithin Ethanol Disodium phosphate dodecahydrate Sodium phosphate dihydrate Disodium edetate Propylene glycol (E1520) Mint essential oil Ascorbyl palmitate Hydrochloric acid 10% (w / w) for pH adjustment Sodium hydroxide 10% (w / w) for pH adjustment Purified water.
+Isopropyl alcohol, soy lecithin, ethanol, disodium phosphate dodecahydrate, sodium phosphate dihydrate, disodium edetate, propylene glycol (E1520), essential oil of mint, ascorbyl palmitate, hydrochloric acid 10% (w / w) for pH adjustment, sodium hydroxide 10% (w / w) for pH adjustment, purified water.